 The four trials that met our inclusion criteria for this question differed in potentially important ways.
 Based upon independent assessment by two methodologists, we assumed that one difference that was likely to create variation in the effect size among trials was the intensity of non-operative therapy in the control groups.
 Three trials (Brox et al. 2003; Brox et al. 2006; Fairbank et al. 2005) used more intensive exercise/rehabilitation with cognitive behavioral strategies, while the remaining trial (Fritzell et al. 2001) used non-intensive physical therapy as the main component of an unstructured nonsurgical treatment program.
 The more intensive therapy seems more likely to benefit patients than the less intensive treatment (which patients had undergone without improvement prior to enrollment).
 If the amount of patient benefit from surgery is assumed to be the same in all studies, then one would expect a greater difference in patient benefit between patients treated surgically and patients treated with conventional physical therapy compared with patients treated surgically and patients treated with multidisciplinary and intensive exercise/rehabilitation.
 This is important to our analysis because the mean difference measures the difference between treatment and control groups.
 Therefore, the mean difference would vary depending on the control selected, causing heterogeneity (differences) in study findings.
-For this reason, the data from Fritzell et al. were not combined with data from the other three trials less likely to benefit from further surgery than patients who have never had back surgery.
+For this reason, the data from Fritzell et al. were not combined with data from the other three trials

+Another factor that might create heterogeneity among effect sizes is whether the patients had back surgery before enrolling in the studies in question.
+Patients with prior back surgery may be less likely to benefit from further surgery than patients who have never had back surgery.
 One of the three trials that used intensive exercise/rehabilitation (Brox et al. 2006) included only patients who had undergone prior surgery for disc herniation (most likely discectomy or laminectomy, as none of the patients had undergone prior lumbar fusion).
-The authors mentioned that "the prognosis after a second operation is generally considered poor compared with the prognosis in patients without previous surgery for disc herniation".(31) Of the remaining two trials, Brox et al. (2003) included no patients with prior back surgery, while Fairbank et al. (2005) had a small proportion of patients (8%) who had undergone prior laminectomy.
+The authors mentioned that "the prognosis after a second operation is generally considered poor compared with the prognosis in patients without previous surgery for disc herniation."(34) Of the remaining two trials, Brox et al. (2003) included no patients with prior back surgery, while Fairbank et al. (2005) had a small proportion of patients (8%) who had undergone prior laminectomy.
 Based upon the differences in the patient populations, we determined that the data from Brox et al. (2006) should not be combined with data from the remaining two trials.